redis/redis-doc/commands/latency-doctor.md

 The `LATENCY DOCTOR` command reports about different latency-related issues and advises about possible remedies.

-This command is the most powerful analysis tool in the latency monitoring framework, and is able to provide additional statistical data like the average period between latency spikes, the median deviation, and a human-readable analysis of the event.
+This command is the most powerful analysis tool in the latency monitoring framework, and can provide additional statistical data like the average period between latency spikes, the median deviation, and a human-readable analysis of the event.
 For certain events, like `fork`, additional information is provided, like the rate at which the system forks processes.